Cahouet Foundation

 Overview

 The Cahouet Foundation (also known as The Ann & Frank Cahouet Foundation) was established in July 2009 as a private family foundation in Pittsburgh, Pennsylvania.
 Named for Frank V. Cahouet, the former Chairman and CEO of Mellon Bank Corporation (serving 1987-1998), and his wife Ann, the foundation reflects the couple's deep commitment to Pittsburgh and its institutions.
 Frank Cahouet passed away in 2017 after a long battle with Parkinson's disease, but the foundation continues his philanthropic legacy.
-With total assets of $257.2 million as of 2024 and annual charitable disbursements of $9.0 million, the foundation focuses primarily on Catholic charities, healthcare organizations (with particular emphasis on Parkinson's disease care and research), and social service organizations serving vulnerable populations in the Pittsburgh region.
+With total assets of $35,840,053 as of 2023 and annual charitable disbursements of $1,695,000, the foundation focuses primarily on Catholic charities, healthcare organisations (with particular emphasis on Parkinson's disease care and research), and social service organisations serving vulnerable populations in the Pittsburgh region.
 The foundation is administered by BNY Mellon as trustee, maintaining strong ties to Frank Cahouet's professional legacy.

 Funding Priorities

-The Cahouet Foundation does not operate formal grant programs with published guidelines or application deadlines.
-Grants are made at the discretion of the trustee, typically to organizations with which the Cahouet family had established relationships.
+The Cahouet Foundation does not operate formal grant programmes with published guidelines or application deadlines.
+Grants are made at the discretion of the trustee, typically to organisations with which the Cahouet family had established relationships.

 Priority Areas